hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 the meal, would be a wonderful practical training of heart and hand together.
 On some days, again, the worship might be of children, of your own pupils.
 Or you might borrow babies and nurse and feed them.
-What was it that Mâtâji (Tapaswini Mataji, foundress of the Mahâkâli Pâthasâlâ, Calcutta.) said to me?
+What was it that Mātāji (Tapaswini Mataji, foundress of the Mahākāli Pāthasālā, Calcutta.) said to me?
 'Swamiji!
 I have no help.
 But these blessed ones I worship, and they will take me to salvation!'
-She feels, you see, that she is serving Umâ in the Kumâri, and that is a wonderful thought, with which to begin a school."
+She feels, you see, that she is serving Umā in the Kumāri, and that is a wonderful thought, with which to begin a school."

 38\.
 "Love is always a manifestation of bliss.
 The least shadow of pain